m0xpd/FLIP/Eurorack/README.md

-# This folder contains a description of the Eurorack version of FLIP
+# A Eurorack implementation of the 'FLIP' Bernoulli Gate